musm/hdf5-builds/README.md

-MYSYS2 mingw builds of hdf5
+MSYS2 builds of hdf5 using the mingw-w64 compilers